Getting to Know God: How to Build a Relationship of Love and Trust

 Do not be anxious about anything, but in everything by prayer and supplication with thanksgiving let your requests be made known to God.
 (Philippians 4:6)

 Your prayer does not have to be fancy; no specific order or outline to it.

 Just be real.
 Pour out your heart and thoughts to Him.
-He hears, listens, and responds with a yes, no, or wait.
+He hears, listens, and responds.

 I pray best through writing (surprise, surprise).
 Sometimes it’s a letter or poetry, other times it’s writing song lyrics.
 Occasionally I’ll talk to him out loud in my car; I like to pretend he’s riding in the passenger seat.

 How do you talk to God?
 He is listening, and He cannot wait to hear from you.

 Read.
 Your word is a lamp to my feet and a light to my path.
 (Psalm 119:105)